nus-cs2103-AY1920S1/duke/docs/README.md

 Add tasks that you have to complete by a particular deadline.

 ### Schedule Events
-Schedule events occurring in a fixed time slot!
+Plan and attend events scheduled in the future.

 ### Keep Track of Completion
 Mark tasks as done as and when you complete them.

 ### Remove Tasks
-Delete complete and redundant tasks from task list!
+Delete completed and redundant tasks from task list!

 ## Usage